Data-Driven Optimal Control of Affine Systems: A Linear Programming Perspective: Optimal Control of Affine Systems with Generalized Quadratic Stage-Cost

 The fixed point of $\mathcal{T}$ can be computed via linear programming \cite{deFariasLPapproach}.
 By observing that the Bellman inequality $v \le \mathcal{T}v$ implies $v \le v^{*}$, one can characterize the fixed point of $\mathcal{T}$ by looking for the greatest $v \in \mathcal{S}(\mathbb{X})$ that satisfies $v \le \mathcal{T}v$,

-where $c(\cdot)$ is a non-negative measure that assigns positive mass to all open subsets of $\mathbb{X}$.
-Notice that $\mathcal{T}$ is a nonlinear operator.
+where $c(\cdot)$ is a positive measure with finite moments.
+In the LP literature, $c(\cdot)$ is typically selected to be a probability measure \cite{PaulADP,deFariasLPapproach}.
+For example, if the state-space is unbounded one can use a Gaussian distribution, if it is compact a uniform distribution.
+Moreover, the measure $c(\cdot)$ can be used to give different weight in the quality of the approximation of the value function in different parts of the state-space.
+Now, notice that $\mathcal{T}$ is a nonlinear operator.
 However, it is possible to reformulate \eqref{NPvaluefunction} as an equivalent linear program \cite{deFariasLPapproach} by dropping the infimum in $\mathcal{T}$ and substituting the nonlinear constraint set with the following linear one